Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Introduction

-Despite the overwhelming progress in different experimental techniques, the current generation of quantum hardwares is not yet scalable.
-They are far-from-perfect due to the limited number of controllable qubits and lack of quantum error correction, which are collectively referred to as noisy intermediate-scale quantum (NISQ) hardware~\cite{Preskill18}.
-Therefore, it is of utmost importance to the current generation of NISQ hardware to use the least possible number of gates so that the noise can be minimal.
-Quantum variational algorithms like quantum approximate optimization algorithm (QAOA)~\cite{1411.4028} have been proven to be an efficient tool to simulate many-body system~\cite{Pagano2019,Medvidovi2021,Tao2020,2109.10909,1801.03922,PhysRevX.9.031006} which are also suitable for NISQ hardware~\cite{Cerezo2021}.
-However, to simulate a end-to-end connected LR system, if we use only a single two-qubit gate per interaction, we require at least ${\cal O}(N!)$ two-qubit gates for an $N$-site system which again needs to be optimized over multiple iterations.
-In gate-based quantum hardware, the two-qubit gates, in general, introduce more noise in the system than the single qubit ones and have an overall low fidelity~\cite{Boixo2018}.
+Despite the overwhelming progress in different experimental techniques, the current generation of quantum hardware is not yet scalable.
+They are far from perfect due to the limited number of controllable qubits and lack of quantum error correction, which are collectively referred to as noisy intermediate-scale quantum (NISQ) hardware~\cite{Preskill18}.
+Therefore, it is of utmost importance to the current generation of NISQ hardware to use the fewest possible gates so that the noise can be minimal.
+Quantum variational algorithms like the quantum approximate optimization algorithm (QAOA)~\cite{1411.4028} have been proven to be an efficient tool to simulate many-body systems~\cite{Pagano2019,Medvidovi2021,Tao2020,2109.10909,1801.03922,PhysRevX.9.031006} which are also suitable for NISQ hardware~\cite{Cerezo2021,matos2022,referee1,referee2,referee3}.
+However, to simulate an end-to-end connected LR system (cf. \cite{qaoa_lri}, in which LR systems are also simulated via the QAOA), if we use only a single two-qubit gate per interaction, we require at least ${O}(N!)$ two-qubit gates for an $N$-site system, which again needs to be optimized over multiple iterations.
+In gate-based quantum hardware, the two-qubit gates in general introduce more noise in the system than the single-qubit ones and have an overall low fidelity~\cite{Boixo2018}.
 Therefore, an exponential use of two-qubit gates can make the overall simulation too noisy to obtain any meaningful result.
-In this work, we try to circumvent this problem by approximating a LR Hamiltonian with a finite number of pairing interactions, keeping the overall behavior of two-qubit entanglement behavior intact which, in turn, results to an exponential-to-polynomial reduction of the usage of two-qubit gates.
+In this work, we try to circumvent this problem by approximating a LR Hamiltonian with a finite number of pairing interactions, keeping the overall behavior of two-qubit entanglement behavior intact, which in turn results in an exponential-to-polynomial reduction of the usage of two-qubit gates.